moroshko/chessboard/README.md

 # Overview

-Pure Javascript implementation of chess board with no dependencies (doesn't require jQuery).
+Minimalistic Javascript implementation of a chess board UI.

+It just provides an API to visualize a chess board.
+If you are after validating chess rules, consider using [chess.js][1].

 # How to use